dpcamargo/fullcycle-cobra-cli/README.md

 9 - VarP sets value to variable

-10 - Hooks allow to
+10 - Hooks allow PreRun and PostRun.
+Add PreRun and PostRun to ```cobra.Command```.

+11 - For errors use RunE as it returns error.
+Also has PreRunE and PostRunE.

+12 -